What’s the difference, dietitian vs. nutritionist?

 Are you searching for someone to help you with your nutrition goals but don’t know where to start?
 Confused about the differences between a dietitian vs. nutritionist?
 You need someone to help you create meal plans, teach you basic nutrition information, how to embrace intuitive eating, or how to ditch diet culture for good.
 Along your journey, you may find dietitians and nutritionists offering what you’re looking for.
 Awesome!
 So are they different?
 Will they both help you with your goals?

-The titles “Dietitian” and “Nutritionist” are commonly used interchangeably.
+The titles “Dietitian” and “Nutritionist” are commonly confusing to people.
 Ultimately, they can both help you reach your health goals.
 However, these professionals carry different credentials and paths to how they got where they are today.

 How do you become a dietitian?